Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 When a joint has, for a long time, not had a chance to move to its full movement range it will make funny noises when asked to move further than its usual semi-dormant state.
 Think of a door with rusty hinges.
 By moving a joint, you are "oiling" it with a fresh blood supply.
 Keep moving and the joint will soon stop clicking and squeaking altogether.
 Slowly keep circling your ankles until all the noises stop.

-Now we can proceed to using the feet, ankles, thighs and the whole leg with a weight bearing exercise that ballet dancers begin their daily training with: the "Pliés" and "Relevés" or Knee Bends and Rises in plain English.
+Now we can proceed to use the feet, ankles, thighs, and the whole leg with a weight-bearing exercise that ballet dancers begin their daily training with the "Pliés" and "Relevés" or Knee Bends and Rises in plain English.

 Toning the Calves With Knee Bends and Rises